mindEM/fiberomics/README.md

 The architecture employed is a U-net[^U-net_paper].
 It has five levels and a so-called "bottleneck" block in each level on the encoder path.
 We first used this block to better segment nuclei in a Kaggle competition [^Kaggle_DSBowl_2018] and a lymphocyte paper [^lymphocyte_paper].
 The input shape of the model is 256 x 256 x 3; the output has a 256 x 256 pixel-sized image plane and the number of channels in the output can be tuned according to the requirements.

 ## Dataset
-Since the model can be tuned to target as many classes of objects as needed accordingly these types of objects have to be annotated in ground truth masks.
-In Fig.2 below you can see an example of a manually annotated patch:
+Since the model can be tuned to target as many classes of objects as needed, accordingly these types of objects have to be annotated in ground truth masks.
+In Fig.2 you can see an example of a manually annotated patch:
 ![demo hcc fiber annotations](./demo_images/demo_hcc_fiber_annotation.png "Annotations and augmentations")

 Fig.2.
 Some simple augmentations applied - rotation, flipping, blurring, zooming, and different amount of annotation erosion and dilation applied to one image patch.